 Avoiding processed foods is always a good idea, regardless of their sodium content.
 But avoiding things like fermented foods because they contain sodium, when they offer a variety of other health benefits is throwing the baby out with the bathwater.

+So, are pickles high in sodium?
 Simply put, low sodium fermented foods just don't exist.
-A minimum salinity level is required for a viable fermentation process to occur and is necessary for creating the lactic acid bacteria found in probiotic rich foods.
+That's because a minimum salinity level is required for a viable fermentation process to occur and is necessary for creating the lactic acid bacteria found in probiotic rich foods.

 Consuming fermented foods has many benefits, that far outweigh the risk of sodium.
 A healthier gut biome?
 Yes, please!